Last updated on August 24th, 2023 at 12:50 pm

 After over two years of this pandemic, I assumed that there would be a lot of clinical evidence that would be published on the links (or lack thereof) between vitamin D levels and COVID-19.
 I am not going to review every single clinical trial that’s been published because that would take forever.
 I’m going to focus on high-quality studies (specifically systematic reviews or meta-analyses, which are at the top of the hierarchy of medical research) if any are available.

-In a systematic review published in June 2021, the researchers examined 31 peer-reviewed observational studies that examined potential links between COVID-19 and vitamin D. There results did not find any statistically significant associations between vitamin D levels and COVID-19 outcomes.
+In a systematic review published in June 2021, the researchers examined 31 peer-reviewed observational studies that examined potential links between COVID-19 and vitamin D. Their results did not find any statistically significant associations between vitamin D levels and COVID-19 outcomes.
 Many of the studies were of poor design or poor quality.

 The authors concluded: